KFoobar/laravel-smart-sitemap/README.md

-# Laravel Smart Sitemap Generator
+# Dynamic Sitemap Generator for Laravel

 A lightweight Laravel package for generating sitemaps dynamically and on demand.